Full Clearing Another World Under a Goddess with Zero Believers: Light novel

-Written by Isle Ōsaki, Full Clearing Another World under a Goddess with Zero Believers began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on May 9, 2018.
+Written by Isle Ōsaki, Full Clearing Another World Under a Goddess with Zero Believers began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on May 9, 2018.
 It was later acquired by Overlap who began publishing it with illustrations by Tam-U under their Overlap Bunko light novel imprint on March 25, 2019.
-Twelve volumes have been released as of April 2024.
+Thirteen volumes have been released as of April 2026.
+The series will end with the release of its fourteenth volume.
 The light novels are licensed in English by J-Novel Club.